TommyGuns enjoys analyzing and writing about various topics.

 “As the boredom of their job increased, they began using the prisoners as their playthings, devising ever more humiliating and degrading games for them to play.
 Over time, these amusements took a sexual turn, such as having the prisoners simulate sodomy on each other.
 Once aware of such deviant behavior, I closed down the Stanford prison.”

 Another comparison between the Abu Ghraib prison and The Stanford Prison Experiment has to do with the training of the guards.
 In both of these situations, the guards working at the facilities were not trained in managing prisons or prisoners.
-Although the guards of the prison experiment had no reason to fear the prisoners, the guards at Abu Ghraib constantly feared of attacks due to them being outnumbered by prisoners and being in the middle of a war zone.
-With having little training in this area, this opened the door for people to be easily influenced by others to complete tasks that are considered wrong or immoral.
+Although the guards of the prison experiment had no reason to fear the prisoners, the guards at Abu Ghraib constantly feared attacks due to them being outnumbered by prisoners and being in the middle of a war zone.
+Having little training in this area opened the door for people to be easily influenced by others to complete tasks that are considered wrong or immoral.

-Milgrams experiment results can be seen within the walls of Abu Graib.
-During the investigations into the abuse, many of the guards of Abu Ghraib claimed that they were just following orders by Military Intelligence in order to gain information from the prisoners.
+Milgram's experiment results can be seen within the walls of Abu Graib.
+During the investigations into the abuse, many of the guards of Abu Ghraib claimed that they were just following orders in order to gain information from the prisoners.
 The abuse actually appeared to be routine since the soldiers were so comfortable with taking photographs of the abuse.
-The reality of the situation was that the Military Intelligence was able to influence a few soldiers into causing this abusive atmosphere due to the lack of leadership in the prison.
-The Military Intelligence became the authority figure and the soldiers thought they were just following orders, even though they may have thought the abuse was wrong.
+The reality of the situation was that military intelligence officers were able to influence a few soldiers into causing this abusive atmosphere due to the lack of leadership in the prison.
+The intelligence officers became the authority figures and the soldiers thought they were just following orders, even though they may have thought the abuse was wrong.

 I questioned some of the things that I saw . . . such things as leaving inmates in their cell with no clothes or in female underpants, handcuffing them to the door of their cell--and the answer I got was, "This is how military intelligence (MI) wants it done." . . . .
 MI has also instructed us to place a prisoner in an isolation cell with little or no clothes, no toilet or running water, no ventilation or window, for as much as three days.

 Authority figures can appear can in different ways.
-Our initial thought of an authority figure can be a single person giving out an order, but it can also appear in others ways like a group of peers.
+Our initial thought of an authority figure can be a single person giving out an order, but it can also appear in other ways.
 In the Abu Ghraib prison and Zimbardo situations, the authority figure came in the lack of authority around the prison and peer pressure.
 Although there were complaints of abuse in Abu Ghraib, no one seemed to stop the abuse at the prison and Zimbardo did not recognize it during his experiment.
-Both situations were stopped due to outsiders becoming the authority figures and causing the actions to stop.
+Both situations were stopped due to outsiders becoming authority figures and causing the actions to stop.
 In either of those situations, the studies have proven and been seen in the Abu Ghraib prison abuse.
-Also, like the experiments of Milgram, the Military Intelligence was able to inflict a form of peer pressure into the group.
+Also, as demonstrated in Milgram's experiments, intelligence officers were able to inflict a form of peer pressure on the group.
 After all, they were just regular people who are trained to follow orders and not stand up to authority figures.